Stream Payday Loans logo

 Stream Payday Loans Review

-Tennessee Quick Cash, Inc. has operated as a locally owned and operated lender in the greater Nashville area since 1997, with headquarters in Antioch, Tennessee.
+Tennessee short-term cash access, Inc. has operated as a locally owned and operated lender in the greater Nashville area since 1997, with headquarters in Antioch, Tennessee.
 The company is fully licensed and compliant with Tennessee state lending laws.
-They position themselves as an industry leader in fast cash loans with a focus on accessibility for borrowers with bad or no credit.
+They position themselves as an industry leader in short-term cash access loans with a focus on accessibility for borrowers with bad or no credit.

 The company offers three primary loan products: Flex Loans (a line of credit with no annual or penalty fees), Title Loans (30-day loans using vehicle collateral ranging from $100 to $6,500 depending on vehicle value), and Check Advances.
 Flex Loans allow customers to borrow up to their credit limit and pay finance charges only on the average daily principal balance.
 The company also provides ancillary services including check cashing and money orders.
 Loan amounts range from as low as $10 up to $4,000 for flex loans, with funding available online or at any of their 22 Tennessee locations.

-Tennessee Quick Cash distinguishes itself through 22+ years of community presence, a streamlined online application process (approval and funding in minutes), and flexible loan options.
+Tennessee short-term cash access distinguishes itself through 22+ years of community presence, a streamlined online application process (approval and funding in minutes), and flexible loan options.
 Their Flex Loan product includes a 10% principal paydown feature that reduces the customer's next payment, and customers can access advances at any physical store location.
 The company emphasizes quick application processing and knowledgeable customer service representatives.

 Services & Features